Last Updated on

 What Is Anti-D Injection?

 Anti-D or RHO vaccination is prescribed by the doctor during pregnancy if a pregnant woman has a “Rhesus Negative” blood group or “Rhesus factor”.
-This injection is administered to expecting women to prevent their babies from getting infected with the rhesus disease.
-Rhesus disease occurs when there is a disparity between the mother and the baby’s blood group.
-Administering this injection during pregnancy does not pose any threat to the baby; rather it protects the mother and the baby from any medical complications that may arise because of the blood mix up.
+The chances of Rhesus factor occurs when there is a disparity between the mother and the father’s blood group.
+If the mother has negative Rhesus factor and the father is positive and the child is positive, then the first pregnancy is not affected but the second pregnancy will be affected.
+Since the child’s blood group cannot be determined before the birth, so the pregnant woman will be administered an Anti-D injection.
+All pregnant women are administered Anti-D injection if they are RH-negative and if their husbands have RH-positive blood group.
+This injection is administered again if the child is found positive.
+Administering this injection during pregnancy does not pose any threat to the baby; rather, it protects the mother and the baby from any medical complications that may arise because of the blood mix up.
 This injection not only protects the baby but it is also extremely effective in providing protection in any future pregnancies.

 Why Is It Needed During Pregnancy?

 However, when the mother’s blood is different from that of her baby’s blood, her body may consider the baby’s blood as a foreign invader and thus her immune system may act severely towards it by making antibodies fight this invasion.
 Once these antibodies get formed, they cannot be removed from the body.
 These antibodies will destroy the baby’s blood that may have entered the woman’s body and result in serious medical complications in the baby.
-It may cause jaundice, anemia, or may even attack the baby’s nervous system.
+It may cause jaundice, anaemia, or may even attack the baby’s nervous system.
 This process is called sensitization and every time your body experiences any foreign invasion, the same action takes place.
-These antibodies are not only fatal for the existing pregnancy but if no vaccination is taken to act on these antibodies; it may lead to major complications in future pregnancies as well.
+The antibodies can affect your pregnancy but not the first pregnancy.
+The first pregnancy is rarely affected, but if no vaccination is taken to act on these antibodies; it may lead to major complications in future pregnancies.

 The anti-D injection will neutralize your baby’s blood that may enter the body and no antibodies will be formed in your blood.